carlosfrias/apigee-opdk-playbook-single-region/README-install-devportal.md

 The playbook `install-devportal.yml` will perform an installation of Apigee Devportal.

-## Usage
+## Basic Usage
+We have created `ansible-galaxy` requirement file `install-monitoring-requirements.yml` that will download the roles used by this playbook and install them for usage according to your configuration.
+You can download and install the required roles like this:

+    ansible-galaxy install -r install-devportal-requirements.yml -f

 The install process will be engaged when you invoke the playbook like this:

     ansible-playbook install-devportal.yml

 ## Dependencies

-This playbook assumes that you followed the instructions for setting up (Ansible)[https://github.com/carlosfrias/apigee-opdk-playbook-setup-ansible].
+Dependencies are managed as described in the [README](README.md).